A PATRONAGE TO THE LOCAL MUSLIM COMMUNITY

 THE LEGACY OF UMM HARAM

 The legacy of Umm Haram stretches beyond her association with the Prophet Mohammad.
 She is closely associated with several early Islamic conquests of Cyprus.
 Historical accounts detail that she participated in several military expeditions to the island during the 7th century.
-Her significance to Cyprus is further underscored by the belief that she died on the island during one of these military campaigns.
-This historical connection enhances the site’s significance, making it a vital testament to the Islamic heritage that permeated the island at the time.
+Her significance is further underscored by the belief that she died in the Larnaca area during one of these military campaigns.
+This historical connection enhances the site’s significance.
+It also makes it a vital testament to the Islamic heritage that permeated the eastern part of the island at the time.

 AN IMPORTANT ISLAMIC SHRINE

 The mosque today is regarded as one of the most important Islamic shrines outside of the Arabian Peninsula.
-The landmark reflects the typical Ottoman architectural style of the time, and the structure is characterised by its grand dome and intricately designed minaret.
+The landmark, which reflects the typical Ottoman architectural style of the time, is characterised by its grand dome.
 The mosque’s beautiful gardens provide lush greenery that uses water from the salt lake.
-This helps to create a serene atmosphere that enhances the site’s spiritual significance.
+Acting as the perfect backdrop for structures intricately designed minaret, the gardens also help to create a serene atmosphere.
+This is said to enhance the site’s spiritual significance.

 A SYMBOL OF CO-EXISTANCE